Drip... Drip... Drip...

 They could be customers who want info about a new product or service.

-In any case, an SMS drip campaign gives you the freedom to automate a series of educational texts so that you can provide people with the info they need at little hassle to you.
+In any case, a drip campaign gives you the freedom to automate a series of educational messages so that you can provide people with the info they need at little hassle to you.

 It’s a win-win all around!